hubleto/developer/v0/book/content/pages/getting-started.md

 ### Showcase build

-You only need to run the command `docker run -d -p 8080:80 mrgopes/hubleto-webapp` to set up a demo build of Hubleto.
+You only need to run the command `docker run -d -p 8080:80 -e url="http://localhost:8080/" mrgopes/hubleto-webapp` to set up a demo build of Hubleto.
 You can log in with the credentials `admin@example.com` and password `changeme` at `http://localhost:8080/hubleto/`.

 ### Production-ready build